VirtusLab/render/README.md

 For binaries please visit the [Releases Page](https://github.com/VirtusLab/render/releases).

 The binaries are statically compiled and does not require any dependencies.

 #### Via Go

 ```console
 $ go get github.com/VirtusLab/render
 ```

+#### kubectl command

+Place the `kubectl-render_apply` script somewhere in your path and kubectl will automatically find it.

 ## Usage